DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 We hit our target of 99.99% comfortably before the launch of Register early career teachers.

 The production data migration was run on Register early career teachers' launch day and was a success.
-It took less than an hour.
-The remaining broken records were manually fixed and added post-launch.
+It took less than an hour and the service launched on time.
+The remaining broken records were manually fixed and added to ECF2 after launch.

 This is the output of the production migration from 27 April 2026.